dannyh87/can-you-coach-app/docs/09-reporting.md

 - date to
 - event
 - match type
+- tactical side where relevant

-The report uses both selected match event types and recorded match events so trends can include global and club-defined event definitions.
+The report uses both selected match event types and recorded match events so trends can include global, tactical, and club-defined event definitions.

 ### Match Summary CSV Export